 This is a discussion that arises in groups from time to time.
 My method is by no means the only method, and it’s certainly not a very fancy method, but it works very well for me.

 So, you’ve taken photos for your client.
 Now you’re preparing stunning proofs which (you hope) will blow their minds, and prompt them to order dozens of prints – earning you a tidy profit.

-Of course, you know there’s two important things to remember:
+Of course, you know there are two important things to remember:

 The Dilemma – Shape:

 Let's say your website's ideal photo size is 1500px.
 Your camera captures photos in the 2:3 shape ... so your web proofs will be 1000x1500px, right?

 2:3 format proofs are great if your customers order 2:3 prints – ie 6x4s, 8x12s, etc. The prints they get are exactly the same as the proofs they saw.

 But if they order 5x7s, or worse, 8x10s, the shape is considerably different – up to one sixth gets chopped off for print.